 Basic Breakdown of Material and Labor Costs

-On average, foam-backed vinyl siding will cost between $5.00 and $10.00 per square foot installed on a simple single-story house.
-So, for a typical house requiring some 2,000 sq. ft. of siding installed, your total cost will be between $10,000 and $20,000 for materials and labor.
+On average, foam-backed vinyl siding will cost between $6.00 and $10.00 per square foot installed on a simple single-story house.
+So, for a typical house requiring about 2,000 sq. ft. or 2o “squares” of siding installed, your total cost will be between $12,000 and $20,000 for materials and labor.

 In addition to the cost of the job, you may also have to pay for the removal and disposal of the old siding.
 Lastly, you will need to take into the account the cost of obtaining a building permit from your local town hall.
 This cost will vary depending on your location.